 When you want pears to keep it together, as when making poached pears, baked pears, or grilled pears, there are several varieties that work the best:

 - Bosc pears keep their shape best.

 - Anjou pears are another good option, as well.

 - French butter pears are also reliable shape-keepers.

 Pears That Fall Apart

-Sometimes you want pears to fall apart when you cook them—the case of making pear sauce or pear butter comes immediately to mind.
-For these recipes, it is to the Bartlett pear that you must turn.
+Pears should fall apart when making pear sauce or pear butter, for example.
+For these recipes, turn to the Bartlett pear.
 They look at heat and turn to mush.
-A mix of Bartletts and Bosc in a pie can be lovely—with the Bosc pears holding their shape as they're surrounded by a Bartlett-pear sauce.
+A mix of Bartletts and Bosc in a pie can be lovely, with the Bosc pears holding their shape as they're surrounded by a Bartlett-pear sauce.